backdrop-contrib/file_add_reference/README.md

 Allows any existing file to be self-referenced.

-This solves the problem that any pre-existing file without a reference, cannot be referecned anywhere else, including managed file fields, interting images into the rich-text, editor, etc.
+This solves the problem that any pre-existing file without a reference cannot be referecned anywhere else.
+Refernces are needed on managed file fields, images inserted into content, and other various places.

 Installation <!-- This section is required. -->